 The actuator reacts in one of three ways: primarily, it turns on when the brake pedal of the towing vehicle is depressed.
-If due to road conditions it is desirable to apply only the towed vehicle brakes, this is achieved by applying the manual override on the "in-cab" brake controller.
-In a breakaway situation, the towed vehicle braking system is applied by the breakaway switch, which is explained elsewhere in this section of the Owner's Manual.
+If due to road conditions it is desirable to apply only the towed vehicle brakes, this is achieved by applying the manual override on the in-cab brake controller.
+In a breakaway situation, the towed vehicle braking system is applied by the breakaway switch, which is explained elsewhere in this section of the manual.

-The system requires "in-cab" electric brake control not provided as part of the system.
-The system will operate from most electric brake controllers WHEN PROPERLY INSTALLED.
+The system requires an in-cab electric brake control not provided as part of the system.
+The system will operate from most electric brake controllers when properly installed.

-Proper electrical wiring is CRITICAL for the performance of the braking system.
+Proper electrical wiring is critical for the performance of the braking system.
 Improper wiring can result in damage to the actuation system or system failure after initial use.
 A pure ground and direct power (+12 VDC) with fuse or circuit breaker (30 amp) are necessary to ensure good performance.
-Line losses and poor grounding will result in poor performance or total loss of towed vehicle braking!
-The connection for the system is provided by pre-wired harnesses and the plug connectors are keyed so that they cannot be connected incorrectly.
+Line losses and poor grounding will result in poor performance or total loss of towed vehicle braking.
+The connection for the system is provided by prewired harnesses and the plug connectors are keyed so that they cannot be connected incorrectly.
 However, if the plug between the towing and towed vehicles is not wired properly, the unit will either not function at all or will function improperly.